-This topic is provided to help administrators and developers migrate specific features to the 18.3 release.
+This topic is provided to help administrators and developers migrate specific features to the current release.

 The ETL module has been removed from the Community Edition and the functionality has migrated to the dataintegration